zzjpeter/YumiMediationSDKDemo-iOS/docs/en/YumiMediationSDK_iOS_en.md

 Please select debug mode if you want to test whether ad ruturn is available for an app.

 Please ensure your app has initialized YumiMediationSDK before calling debug mode.

-### Integration Method
+### Integration Method {docsify-ignore}

 - CocoaPods ( recommend )